 At the end of 2012, A Man Called Bruce embarked on his first cross-country tour that included shows in Charlotte, Nashville, Memphis, Oklahoma City, Albuquerque, Phoenix, Tempe, Tucson, El Paso, and Austin, TX.
 His passion for songwriting is inspired by legendary writers such as Leonard Cohen, Bob Dylan, John Lennon, and many more.

 After decades of playing in duos, trios and rock bands, Bruce placed his entire focus on songwriting.
 In 2010, after a year of writing, he released his first solo album entitled “Tennessee,” which is available here in the online store, on iTunes, Amazon, CD Baby and nearly 70 other online retailers.
 Since then, he has released two more albums, Americana Rocks (2012) and RESONATOR (2013).
 Performing mostly as a solo act, he presents his songs stripped down to their essential elements using guitar, vocal & harmonica.
 Bruce plays regularly at traditional venues in the southeast.
 He has made several live TV appearances on WRCB-TV, Chattanooga’s NBC affiliate, and has done live & recorded radio performances for WUTC-FM in Chattanooga, TN; WDVX-FM in Knoxville, TN; WREK-FM in Atlanta, GA; and Power 90.5 FM in Cullowhee, NC.

-“We look at A Man Called Bruce as a cut above.” — Thom Cavin, executive director, Chattanooga Songwriters Association
+“We look at A Man Called Bruce as a cut above.” — Thom Cavin, founding director, Chattanooga Songwriters Association

 “I was immediately taken by the sincerity & passion of this man’s songs.
 There are no artificial additives.” — Tommy Cotter, WUTC-FM 88.1 Chattanooga, TN